PositiveSumData/NationalOralHealthDataPortal/Data/EmergencyDepartment/README.md

 HCUPnet examines an additional situation, length of hospital stay, but since we have chosen not to study admissions we will not prioritize that measure.

 Within discharges, we want to examine four measures:
 * Counts.
-E.g. the total # of discharges for a dental condition
+E.g., the total # of discharges for a dental condition
 * ED rates.
-E.g. the # of people who were discharged from the ED for a dental condition / 10,000 people who visited the ED for any reason
+E.g., the # of people who were discharged from the ED for a dental condition / 10,000 people who visited the ED for any reason
 * Population rates.
-E.g. the # of people who were discharged from the ED for a dental condition / 100,000 population
+E.g., the # of people who were discharged from the ED for a dental condition / 100,000 population
 * Total charges.
 Used as an indicator of the overall cost of utilizing dental care in a hospital setting.

 ### Reason or diagnosis